 - (1) Actuarial Valuation Reports.
-The annual actuarial valuation report for each DOE-reimbursed pension plan and when a pension plan is commingled, the Contractor shall submit separate reports for DOE's portion and the plan total by the due date for filing Internal Revenue Service (IRS) Form 5500. - (2) Forms 5300.
-Copies of all forms in the 5300 series submitted to the IRS that document the establishment, amendment, termination, spin-off, or merger of a plan submitted to the IRS. - (j) Changes to Pension and PRB Plans
+The annual actuarial valuation report for each DOE-reimbursed pension plan and when a pension plan is commingled, the Contractor shall submit separate reports for DOE's portion and the plan total by the due date for filing Internal Revenue Service (IRS) Form 5500. - (2) Forms 5500.
+Copies of IRS Forms 5500 with Schedules for each DOE-funded pension plan, no later than that submitted to the IRS. - (3) Forms 5300.
+Copies of all forms in the 5300 series submitted to the IRS that document the establishment, amendment, termination, spin-off, or merger of a plan submitted to the IRS.

+(j) Changes to Pension Plans

-No presumption of allowability will exist when the Contractor makes changes to existing pension plans or PRB plans, and the Contractor has not provided the Contracting Officer the opportunity to review the allowability of the changes prior to implementation.
-The Contractor shall submit for prior approval changes that result in increases to the Department's long-term pension and PRB liabilities that are reported in the Department's financial statement.
-Examples of changes that increase the Department's long-term liabilities include defined benefit pension plan changes and PRB plan changes.
-At least sixty (60) days prior to the adoption of any changes to a pension plan, the Contractor shall submit the information required below, to the Contracting Officer.
-The Contracting Officer must approve plan changes that increase the Department's long-term liabilities as part of a determination as to whether the costs are deemed allowable pursuant to FAR 31.205-6, as supplemented by DEAR 970.3102-05-6.
+At least sixty (60) days prior to the adoption of any changes to a pension plan, the Contractor shall submit the information required below, to the CO.
+The CO must approve plan changes that increase costs as part of a determination as to whether the costs are deemed allowable pursuant to FAR 31.205-6, as supplemented by DEAR 970.3102-05-6.

-- (1) For proposed changes to pension plans and pension plan funding, the Contractor shall provide the following to the Contracting Officer: - (i) a copy of the current plan document (as conformed to show all prior plan amendments), with the proposed new amendment indicated in redline/strikeout; - (ii) an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs; - (iii) except in circumstances where the Contracting Officer indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans; - (iv) the Summary Plan Description; and, - (v) any such additional information as requested by the Contracting Officer.

-- (2) Contractors shall submit new benefit plans and changes to plan design or funding methodology with justification to the Contracting Officer for approval, as applicable (see (e)(1) above).
-The justification must: - (i) demonstrate the effect of the plan changes on the contract net benefit value or percent of payroll benefit costs, - (ii) provide the dollar estimate of savings or costs, and - (iii) provide the basis of determining the estimated savings or cost. - (k) Terminating Operations
+- (1) For proposed changes to pension plans and pension plan funding, the Contractor shall provide the following to the CO: - (i) a copy of the current plan document (as conformed to show all prior plan amendments), with the proposed new amendment indicated in redline/strikeout; - (ii) an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs; - (iii) except in circumstances where the CO indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans; - (iv) the Summary Plan Description; and, - (v) any such additional information as requested by the CO. - (2) Contractors shall submit new benefit plans and changes to plan design or funding methodology with justification to the CO for approval, as applicable (see (e)(1) above).
+The justification must: - (i) demonstrate the effect of the plan changes on the contract net benefit value or percent of payroll benefit costs, - (ii) provide the dollar estimate of savings or costs, and - (iii) provide the basis of determining the estimated savings or cost.

+(k) Terminating Operations